Tannin: What is it?

 Have you ever wondered why, after a thunderstorm, the damp wood of the trees does not begin to rot?

 Or how can aquatic plants survive, like mangroves with their trunk and roots plunged into the swamp water?
 Tannins are the reason.
-Their chemical structure confers antifungal and antibacterial properties, so powerful to act even in water.
+Their chemical structure confers them the property to counteract fungi and bacteria’s activity, and it’s so powerful to act even in water.

 Unlike most animals, plants cannot move: they have developed tannin as a natural protection from the onslaught of pathogens, such as fungi, bacteria and viruses.
 Once extracted from the plants, its characteristics remain unchanged.
 Even after a long time.

 This paves the way for various possible applications, some of which will surprise you.

 How to Extract the Tannin?